us0p/interview_preparation/software_architecture/principles/clean_architecture.md

      databases or web services.
      - It's an adapter between a data source and a particular domain object (Repository).
-     - Repositories are defined in the use case layer and implemented in the framework and drivers layer.
+     - Repositories are defined in the domain layer and implemented in the framework and drivers layer.
 Some implementation allows repositories to return entities if strictly used inside use cases to avoid conversion between POJOs and Entities.